rkyoku/l4d2-stats/README.md

 * Damage done and kills of special infected
 * Damage done to Tanks and Witches
 * Hits from common infected and damage received from special infected
-* Configurable by editing its source files
+* Configurable by editing the source files

 Install
 -------